AdobeDocs/workfront.sv-SE/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    * Numrerad lista
    * Lägg till bifogad fil <!--(mark this parenthesis as draft: ************ this might be renamed to "Add image")-->

-   Mer information finns i avsnittet&quot;Använd RTF i en Workfront-uppdatering&quot; i den här artikeln. <!--remove this list, above, when we get to parity for Rich Text-->
+   Mer information finns i [Använda RTF i en Workfront-uppdatering](#use-rich-text-in-a-workfront-update) i den här artikeln. <!--remove this list, above, when we get to parity for Rich Text-->

    >[!TIP]
    >